Skip to main navigation Skip to search Skip to main content

 Overview

-I am a lecturer in the Division of Chemical & Energy Engineering.
+I am a senior lecturer in the Division of Chemical & Energy Engineering.
 I joined LSBU in 2023, having previously worked at Imperial College London.
 I received my PhD in Chemical Engineering from Queen Mary University of London, and my first degree in Chemical-Biological Engineering from Massachusetts Institute of Technology.

 Research Interests